caspii/casparwre.de/_posts/2020-10-17-deleting-the-production-database.md

 layout: post
 title: I deleted the production database by accident 💥
 description: This is pure disaster porn.
 It's the story of how I drank some wine and then managed to delete the production database.
 Thankfully there was a backup.
+image: /images/disaster.jpg
 ---

-Today at around 10:45pm CET, after a couple of glasses of red wine, I deleted the production database by accident 😨.
+Today at around 10:45pm CET, after a couple of glasses of red wine, I deleted the production database for my online product ([Keepthescore.co](https://keepthescore.co/)) by accident 😨.
 Over 300.00 scoreboards and their associated data were vaporised in an instant.
 By the way, I'm a one-man show, building a software product for a living.
 My product is Keepthescore.co, an online scoreboard and leaderboard tool.

 Thankfully my database is a managed database from DigitalOcean, which means that DigitalOcean automatically do backups once a day.
 After 5 minutes of blind panic, I took the website into maintenance mode and worked on restoring a backup.
 At around 11:15pm CET, 30 minutes after the disaster, I went back online, however 7 hours of scoreboard data was gone forever 😵.